 Besides saving time and providing flexibility, security also plays an integral part when choosing such services.
 The entire session between you and the certified copy notary gets recorded which adds another layer of protection against fraud.

-A significant advantage for individuals abroad using online notaries like Notarize lies in their legitimacy across borders: Your digitally notarized documents will be legally binding back in the United States too.
+A significant advantage for individuals abroad using online notaries lies in their legitimacy across borders: Your digitally notarized documents will be legally binding back in the United States too.
 No more worries about your important paperwork being stuck at some foreign country’s red tape maze.

 Traditional Methods for Document Notarization Abroad